 - Additional course requirements: Applicants must have taken general biology and chemistry including organic chemistry and biochemistry.
 Applicants with weak undergraduate academic performance should consider pursuing a year of postbaccalaureate studies or obtaining a master’s degree before applying.
 Biochemistry is core to the biomedical sciences, we usually do not consider an application if the student will not have completed undergraduate biochemistry by graduation.

 - GRE.
 Applicants must submit a satisfactory score on the Graduate Record Exam (GRE) general exam.
 Subject exam scores are not required.
-Mean GRE scores for successful applicants for 2017 were 314 on the new scale.
+Mean GRE scores for successful applicants for 2017 were 313 on the new scale.
 GRE exam must be taken within the past five years.
-(Code: 5812)
+(UF Institution Code: 5812, Section ID (Medical Sciences):0609)

 Applications are evaluated based on an overall assessment of research experience (personal statement and letters of recommendation), undergraduate course load, GPA, and GRE scores.
-Selected domestic applicants will be invited for personal interviews and students overseas will be interviewed by Skype in February and March.
+Selected domestic applicants will be invited for personal interviews and students overseas will be interviewed by Skype.

 International students – Please see the International Student page in the left sidebar for relevant information.